 The Cost of Course Development

-This is exactly why you’ll find instructors and course designers burning the midnight oil or giving up their summers, just to get courses ready.
+Ever wonder how much time it actually takes to build a course from scratch?
+For a full semester course, anywhere between 2-5 months. his is exactly why you’ll find instructors and course designers burning the midnight oil or giving up their summers, just to get courses ready.
 There’s simply not enough time in the regular workday to make it all happen.
 When a course takes months to develop, incorporating new research costs additional weeks of revision.
 Updating assessments to match revised content usually means starting over.
 Ensuring alignment between readings, objectives, lessons, and evaluations requires constant cross-checking, which most instructors lack the time for, given their typical 2-4 course teaching loads.

 Course development and instructional design is complicated.